tokenring-ai/codebase/README.md

 ## Overview

 The `@tokenring-ai/codebase` package provides a comprehensive service for managing codebase resources in TokenRing AI agents.
-Its primary purpose is to selectively include project files, directory structures, and repository maps into the AI's context through memory messages.
+Its primary purpose is to selectively include project files, directory structures, and repository maps into the AI's context through context handlers.
 This enables AI agents to reason about and interact with the codebase by providing file trees, full file contents, and symbol information as needed.

 ### Key Features

 - **Resource Management**: Register and manage multiple codebase resources with different strategies
 - **File Tree Generation**: Provide directory structure of relevant files to AI context
 - **Whole File Inclusion**: Include complete contents of specified files
-- **Repository Mapping**: Generate symbol-level repository maps for code understanding
+- **Repository Mapping**: Generate symbol-level repository maps for code understanding using code-chopper
 - **Interactive Commands**: Chat-based resource management with tree selection UI
 - **Multi-language Support**: Supports JavaScript, TypeScript, Python, C/C++, Rust, Go, Java, Ruby, Bash, and more
 - **Tool Integration**: Built-in tools for listing and retrieving resource content
+- **Automatic Context Injection**: Context handlers automatically provide resources to agent context

 ## Installation